farzaneh-haeri/demo_userservice/README.md

 # User Management API

 Welcome to the User management API repository!
-This API allows you to easily it can also edit/read/(soft) delete single or multiple user(s).
+This API allows you to easily register a user, edit/read/(soft) delete single or multiple user(s).

 ## Getting Started